desmos-labs/desmos/docs/architecture/adr-009-supply-module.md

 ### Queries

-All the following APIs will have a custom param named `multiplier` that allows to set the multiplier to be used when returning the values.
-A `multiplier` of `0` will identify the whole token amount, while a multiplier of `1.000.000` will make the result display the values in millionth of units.
+All the following APIs will have a custom param named `divider` that allows to set the divider to be used when returning the values.
+A `divider` of `0` will identify the whole token amount, while a divider of `1.000.000` will make the result display the values in millionth of units.

 #### Total Supply